-Managers conducting tournaments at all levels (Sectional, District and State) must follow appropriate ticket management procedures.
+Managers conducting tournaments at all levels must follow appropriate ticket management procedures.

-- a.
-All OHSAA Bowling Tournament tickets will be conducted online.
-There will be no tickets sold at the gate. - b.
-Every person who pays admission shall receive an online ticket. - c.
-Adherence to the above procedures will insure better control of gate proceeds and attendance.
+- 1. All OHSAA Bowling Tournament tickets will be conducted online.
+There should be no physical tickets sold at the gate; however, a QR code may be available at the gate, which will direct them to purchase an online ticket. - 2.
+Every person who pays admission shall receive an online ticket. - 3.
+Adherence to the procedures below will ensure better control of gate proceeds and attendance.